 “The American dream, that has lured tens of millions of all nations to our shores in the past century has not been a dream of merely material plenty, though that has doubtlessly counted heavily.
 It has been much more than that,” writes James Truslow Adams, a historian.

-An immigration bond, also known as ICE Form I-352, essentially provides a way out of imprisonment to individuals arrested and detained by the ICE.
-Basing on personal recognizance, the government organization also has the authority to release an arrestee, which won’t require the payment of a bond.
-The right time for you to seek immigration bonds is when a judge or the ICE has set a bond amount.
-When freedom is within your reach, all you have to do is extend a hand out to us and we’re ready to help.
+An immigration bond, also known as ICE Form I-352, essentially provides a way out of imprisonment to individuals arrested and detained by the immigration.
+The right time for you to seek an immigration bondsman is when the judge or immigration has set the bond amount on the defendant.
+Your freedom is one confidential call or visit away.
+Call Winston Bail Bonding to get started!

 The Types of Immigration Bonds